 The downside is that The Labrador Site team now lives with the daily outpouring of hatred on its Facebook Pages

-From people who don’t realise what is happening to purebred dogs, or who have bought into the myths and misconceptions that surround cross breeding
+From people who don’t realise what is happening to purebred dogs, or who have bought into the myths and misconceptions that surround mixed breeding

 Some have tried to silence us.

-I have been told that cross breeding is equivalent to me mating with frogs.
-Cross breed dogs’ haters have wished for me to have mutant children!
+I have been told that mix breeding is equivalent to me mating with frogs.
+Mixed breed dogs’ haters have wished for me to have mutant children!

 There is truly deep, deep ignorance on these issues